MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-service-principal.md

 ## Troubleshooting ClientSecretCredential

-When using the `ClientSecretCredential`, you may optionally try/catch for `CredentialUnavailableException`.
+When using the `ClientSecretCredential`, you may optionally try/catch for `ClientAuthenticationException`.
 The table below shows the errors that this exception indicates, and methods of mitigation.

 | Error Code | Issue | Mitigation |
 |---|---|---|